Switch to free Linux Mint to enjoy a fast, secure operating system that has all of the free software that most users need

 A Linux distro that works out of the box

-I have a laptop dating back to 2007 that originally ran Windows XP SP3.
-It is now a dual-boot Windows XP/Windows 10 system, having also run Vista, Windows 7, Windows 8.1 well.
-A lot of the software I use in Windows XP won’t install in Windows 10.
+I had a laptop dating back to 2007 that originally ran Windows XP SP3. a dual-boot Windows XP/Windows 10 system, having also run Vista, Windows 7, Windows 8.1 well.
+A lot of the software I use in Windows XP won’t install in Windows 10/11.
 The 32-bit version of WinXP, using 2GB of RAM memory, was working slowly and playing up.
 This made me want to try using Linux on the laptop.
 I was going to try Ubuntu Linux, but reviews convinced me that Linux Mint was the best choice.

 Free pre-installed software